Recognizing Good Aviation Risk Management Training Is Crucial

 - Safety managers can actively depend on the results of good safety training.

-- That the learning outcomes/goals;
+- What are the learning outcomes/goals;

 - The methodology; and